-9. Main Menu > Preprocessor > Meshing > Mesh > Areas > Free Pick the quadrant > OK
+9. Main Menu > Preprocessor > Meshing > Mesh > Areas > Free Pick the quadrant > OK (Note that your mesh may differ from that shown here.)

-Figure 2-12 Triangular element mesh.
+Figure 2-14 Triangular element mesh.

 Apply the displacement boundary conditions and loads to the geometry (lines) instead of the nodes as we did in the previous lesson.
 These conditions will be applied to the FEM model when the solution is performed.